Mottramlabs/ATtiny85-WS2812-LED-Coaster/README.md

 The ATtiny85 can be programmed using the Arduino IDE using a USBasp USB programmer available on eBay.
 Add ATTinyCore to your boards manager and upload using the programmer not the normal serial upload.

 ![](https://github.com/Mottramlabs/ATtiny85-WS2812-LED-Coaster/blob/main/Board%20Details/USBasp.jpg)

+With a new ATtiny85 chip it is necessary to "burn the boot-loader" first for the FastLED to work correctly.